-Much like the common advice given to humans, it’s important to regularly check the health of geese with a routine physical examination rather than waiting until they’re showing signs of distress or illness.
-Not only will this help you get to know what all aspects of a healthy goose look and feel like, but regular handling may help keep them calm in more stressful situations.
+Much like the common advice given to humans, it’s important to regularly check the health of Unless explicitly mentioned, we are referring to domesticated goose breeds, not wild geese, who may have unique needs not covered by this resource. with a routine physical examination rather than waiting until they’re showing signs of distress or illness.
+Not only will this help you get to know what all aspects of a healthy Unless explicitly mentioned, we are referring to domesticated goose breeds, not wild geese, who may have unique needs not covered by this resource. look and feel like, but regular handling may help keep them calm in more stressful situations.
 Be prepared to check them over every six to eight weeks*!
 For more information on why regular health examinations are important, check out our resource here.

 Because their feathers are so thick, geese require a thorough examination to reveal any hidden ailments.
 By paying regular attention to the flock, you may see some subtle cues in the event that something is amiss.
 Signs of a sick, injured, or otherwise distressed goose include:

 - Hiding more often than they used to

 - Changing their daily schedule

 - Labored breathing or a constantly open mouth

 - Discharge from their eyes or either of the pair of openings of the nose or nasal cavity

 - Immobility, inactivity or unresponsiveness to your approach

 - Being bullied more by the rest of the flock or a quick pecking order reduction

 - A limp in their step, standing with one foot slightly off the ground, or constantly shifting their weight